Oky-period-tracker/periodtracker/docs/localisation/translations.md

 Some columns contain the word `original` in the header.
 These are the original values which are already being used, and the empty column next to it is where you can enter the translation for that value.
 For example `category_title_original` column may contain the titles in english, and the `category_title` column is where you can enter the translation for these titles in the new language.

-Once this sheet has been filled in you can upload it on the same page.
+Once this sheet has been filled in you can specify the language code in the text input field and upload it on the same page.
 This will automatically generate and download a `.ts` file.

 Add this file into the `/packages/core/src/modules/translations/content` folder.
 Make sure the name of the file and the name of the const within it, and the `locale` property within the object matches the language code. eg 'fr' for French.